codegreenbsu/SimpleAndroidApp/README.md

 Just our "hello world" app to start creating Android Applications for our project.

+The commits to this repo are set up through the Android Studio itself.
+Ask Jen for the credentials since this is a public repo.

+Commits for the official app should go into the androidapp repo, not here.
+This repo is for us to play...

 There is an issue with Android Studio 21 where it REALLY wants to use Java SDK 7.
 These are the steps to install is and (optionally) remove the Java SDK 1.6 that Apple Forces you to use: